prebid/prebid-server-java/docs/config-app.md

 - `metrics.console.enabled` - if equals to `true` then `console` will be used to submit metrics.
 - `metrics.console.interval` - interval in seconds between successive sending metrics.

+For `prometheus` backend type available next options:
+- `metrics.prometheus.port` - if a port is specified greater `0` a prometheus reporter will start on that port

 It is possible to define how many account-level metrics will be submitted on per-account basis.
 See [metrics documentation](metrics.md) for complete list of metrics submitted at each verbosity level.
 - `metrics.accounts.default-verbosity` - verbosity for accounts not specified in next sections.
 Allowed values: `none, basic, detailed`.
 Default is `none`.